2020PB/police-brutality/reports/Ohio.md

 * [Reposted on military news site](https://americanmilitarynews.com/2020/06/bronze-star-veteran-ryan-mcmullen-served-in-afghanistan-but-didnt-get-hurt-until-protesting-in-columbus/amp/)

-### Police drive up to protestors, jump out and tackle them | (Believed to be) June 6th
+### Police drive up to protesters, jump out and tackle them | (Believed to be) June 6th

 Footage shows two police SUVs accelerating past the police line, knocking over a trash can in the process.
-They pull up next to protestors and jump out of the car.
-Police from the vehicles and on the street charge protestors, tackle them, and arrest them.
-Police appear to kneel on protestors while making arrests.
+They pull up next to protesters and jump out of the car.
+Police from the vehicles and on the street charge protesters, tackle them, and arrest them.
+Police appear to kneel on protesters while making arrests.

 tags: vehicle, tackle, arrest, knee, protester